Install and use the HubSpot VS Code extension

 • In the search bar, search for HubSpot, then click Install.

-A HubSpot panel will then be added to the left sidebar which will suggest relevant actions along with help and feedback pages.
+A HubSpot panel will then be added to the left sidebar, which you can click to access HubSpot-specific actions, resources, and more.

 Manage authenticated HubSpot accounts